prathamk22/Mic-Custom-Chat-Bot/README.md

   3. Pinch of Google Furnishing

  **About MIC**

- This is an android project made by Pratham Khurana for converting person voice into text and having a response back from the Google DialogFlow cusotm trained models which can recognize main Intents and return back found queries.
-Developer can use those queries to detech the intent and by using those intent can perform different tasks on Android.
+ This is an android project made by Pratham Khurana for converting person voice into text and having a replication back from the Google DialogFlow cusotm trained models which can agnize main Intents and return back found queries.
+Developer can utilize those queries to detech the intent and by utilizing those intent can perform different tasks on Android.
 An great example is as follow:

  Clone or download this project and run in Android Studio.